zwierski/croquemADAme-datastory/index.md

 Dear Ada,

 First of all, we're happy that our advice could help!
-Congrats on getting some subscribers, that's already a promising milestone!
+Congrats on getting some subscribers and views in the thousands, that's already a promising milestone!

 Now, about the difference in views across your videos, this can definitely be linked to the topics you present in each of them.
 Naturally, trending topics change over time, but we noticed a few topics that appear consistently in our buzzing channels' videos.
 In the following graphs, you can see which topics appear the most in buzzing channels and quiet channels, their appearance being represented by a mean score.